Skip to content

 Layer lettuce and then spinach in the bottom of the bowl.
 Reserve some of both to build up the center so the rest of the ingredients can go along the side of the bowl.

 It’s hard to tell in the above pictures that I’m mounding the lettuce and spinach in the center.
-I used my OXO hand-held mandoline to thinly slice radishes.
+I used a hand held mandolin to thinly slice radishes.
 Look how perfect they are!
 The picture below makes it a little easier to see the mound in the center.

 Continue layering the next four ingredients in order concentrating them on the outside of the dish.
 The cheese is spread over the entire dish in an even layer.
 Peas go on top of the cheese and the peas evenly cover the cheese.
 Mix together mayonnaise, Ranch dressing and sugar.
 Pour over the peas.
 Cover and refrigerate overnight before serving.
 Some recommend tossing the salad before serving.
 I don’t ever do that.
 I let folks serve themselves and get as much or as little of the dressing as they prefer.
 That’s the way I roll.